awsdocs/aws-codepipeline-user-guide/doc_source/actions-retry.md

 If you are using the console to view a pipeline, a **Retry** button appears on the stage where the failed actions can be retried\.

-![\[A stage that contains one or more failed actions displays a Retry button\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/actions-retry-button.png)![\[A stage that contains one or more failed actions displays a Retry button\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[A stage that contains one or more failed actions displays a Retry button\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)

 If you are using the AWS CLI, you can use the get\-pipeline\-state command to determine whether any actions have failed\.

 **Topics**